Courtney Comes to the Dolomites

 Day 2

-We head up into the mountains, with an overnight adventure at the Plattkofel Hut, which features classic Dolomites cuisine and even hot showers!
+We head up into the mountains, with an overnight stay at the Plattkofel Hut, which features classic Dolomites cuisine and even hot showers!

 Day 3

-After a hearty hut buffet breakfast, we’ll run to the village of Selva in the Val Gardena.
+We’ll run to the village of Selva in the Val Gardena.
 If the weather is good, we have the option to summit dramatic Plattkofel Peak, the rocky 2,947-meter high summit of the Langkofel range.
-We’ll stop for lunch at the awe-inspiring Sassolungo hut, positioned in a large open cirque, surrounded by towering, craggy peaks.
-After some classic Italian hut refueling, we’ll run through spruce and larch forests down to Selva.

 Day 4